We pointed our AI employee at our own website traffic

 Watch it work on us

-This isn't a landing-page claim; it's running right now, on this page.
-If you're reading this from an office network, your company may show up in our dashboard ranked by interest — and if it's a fit, the email you get from Jack will mention this post, because that's the whole point.
+This is running right now, on this page.
+If you're reading this from an office network, your company may show up in our dashboard ranked by interest.
+If it's a fit, the email you get from Jack will mention this post, because that's the whole point.

 Want the same loop on your site?
 It's one script tag and an IPinfo token.
 Hire Jack - free → or read how verification keeps agents honest.